Credit Cards

 A personal loan can finance large purchases and debt consolidation

-A personal loan is a secured loan, requiring collateral and approval by a lender.
-The application process can take some time, often longer than applying for a credit card.
+A personal loan is two types: secured and unsecured loan.
+A secured loan requires collateral and approval by a lender.
+An unsecured loan does not need any collateral for approval.
+These loan application processes can take some time, often longer than applying for a credit card.

 Personal loans are also used as debt consolidation loans, where the lump sum is used to pay off credit cards.
-Convenience and savings are the primary rationales: streamlining debt management to the loan's on monthly payment, and paying less in interest charges with the loan's lower interest rate.
+Convenience and savings are the primary rationales: streamlining debt management to the loan's monthly payment and paying less in interest charges with the loan's lower interest rate.

 Before taking on a personal loan, make sure the APR is lower than your cards' and the loan amount is enough for your planned use.
 Check the repayment terms too, to ensure they fit your budget, and ask about origination fees.